 Is this why Gaza needs flotillas?

-Apple’s expensive new iPhone 5 is now selling like ‘hotcakes’ in Gaza despite the world being informed that Gaza is a prison camp, with refugees living in poverty and starving to death.
+While this was going on, Apple’s expensive new iPhone 5 was selling like ‘hotcakes’ in Gaza despite the world being informed that Gaza is a prison camp, with refugees living in poverty and starving to death.

-The new iPhone 5 is selling in the Hamas-ruled enclave even before it has reached Israel.
+The new iPhone 5 was selling in the Hamas-ruled enclave even before it has reached Israel.

 See videos Gaza Demonstrations